-On the other side, Gandhi the committed nationalist was ambivalent in his support for untouchables.
-Much has been made of Gandhi's adoption of an untouchable girl into his household, of his coining the word Harijans (children of God) in reference to untouchables, and of his campaign against untouchability after 1932.
+On the other side, the committed nationalist Gandhi was ambivalent in his support for untouchables.
+Much has been made of Gandhi's adoption of an untouchable girl into his household, of his coining the word "Harijans" (children of God) in reference to untouchables, and of his campaign against untouchability after 1932.
 But it must be remembered that, for Gandhi, the war against empire and the war against caste were to be fought by very different means.
 Although he originated the use of satyagraha (nonviolent resistance) as a means of protest, Gandhi was for a long time resistant to its use against Hindus.
 A series of satyagraha campaigns against caste restrictions led by untouchables in Maharashtra from 1927 to 1935 went unsupported by Gandhi and Congress.
 When untouchables in the Bombay Presidency used nonviolent resistance against their Hindu neighbors in order to gain access to wells and temples, Gandhi condemned the protesters, claiming that such methods were to be used only against foreigners.42 "No Harijan need fast against anyone nor need satyagraha be offered by them," Gandhi explained.
 "Let them not engage in quarrels with local caste Hindus.
-Their behaviour should be at all times courteous and dignified."43 The only suggestion he offered for their selfimprovement was a scheme of internal reforms: untouchables ought to give up alcohol, bathe more often, stop eating beef and carrion (the availability of carrion as food was one of the few occupational advantages of being a scavenger), educate their children, and improve their methods of scavenging and tanning.44 To wage-earning untouchables he preached the "gospel of industrial education" and pointed to the model of Booker T. Washington, "one of the great men of the world."45 Gandhi's lifelong fascination with Washington and proclaimed goal of "producing from among the Harijans a prototype of Booker T. Washington" was the only hint Gandhi made of a parallel between the plight of US blacks and that of untouchables.46 At other times, he insisted that "there can be no true comparison between the two," preferring instead to focus on the similarities between black liberation and his own nationalist struggle.47 the cost of it is the political freedom of the Untouchables" (283).
-Ambedkar's interpretation of the Civil War and Reconstruction was taken from Herbert Aptheker's The Negro in the Civil War (New York: International Publishers, 1938), which he quoted at length.
+Their behaviour should be at all times courteous and dignified."43 The only suggestion he offered for their self-improvement was a scheme of internal reforms: untouchables ought to give up alcohol, bathe more often, stop eating beef and carrion (the availability of carrion as food was one of the few occupational advantages of being a scavenger), educate their children, and improve their methods of scavenging and tanning.44 To wage-earning untouchables, he preached the "gospel of industrial education" and pointed to the model of Booker T. Washington, "one of the great men of

+41 Ibid., 177.
+Ambedkar continued the analogy later in the book by describing Gandhi as Lincoln-unwilling to emancipate the slaves if doing so meant destroying the Union (282).
+But while Lincoln was willing to emancipate the slaves in order to win the war, Gandhi, Ambedkar argued, was not even willing to do this.
+He would "let Swaraj perish if the cost of it is the political freedom of the Untouchables" (283).
+Ambedkar's interpretation of the Civil War and Reconstruction was taken from Herbert Aptheker's The Negro in the Civil War (1938), which he quoted at length.